About the collective

 Read more

-For a long time, I've been struggling with perfectionism and self-doubt, especially in my work.
-I often felt the need to express my creativity , but would stop myself before anything left my head.
+For a long time, I've struggled with perfectionism and self-doubt, especially in my work.
+I often felt the need to express my creativity, but would stop myself before anything left my head.
 It was hard to share things that did not feel “finished”.

 Tabletop RPGs gave me a different way to create.
 At the table, you try ideas together and see what happens.
 Things do not have to be polished in advance, and the story belongs to the whole group rather than one person.